JayMcDaniel/r-getting-and-cleaning-data-project/README.md

-  On line 146 we use rtidy to make an everages table
+  On line 146 we use rtidy to make an averages table

       ## Make averages tibble ##
     averages_tibble <- combined_tibble %>%